 Enjoy ROK and have lots of Korean food for me.

 Wow, good explanation Jeanne Marie Joubert.
-I was in Busan for 10 day, it was amazing, I would like to return. about 5 years agoAnswered by Humberto Herrera via WorldNomads.com
+I was in Busan for 10 day, it was amazing, I would like to return. over 5 years agoAnswered by Humberto Herrera via WorldNomads.com

 Uijongbu is a really good place to live.
 The Shin do branew apartments are very nice !
 It's rather expensive but a lot if military families live there so you'll see a lot of English speaking people there about 5 years agoAnswered by Lee via WorldNomads.com